 Course Offerings from UniPed

-Uniped offers courses to UiS employees, both on a basic level and also for further professionalization, these are divided into core courses and professional development courses.
+Uniped offers courses to UiS employees, both on a basic level and also for further professionalization.
+These are divided into core courses and professional development courses.
+Some of the courses are:

 Professional Development Courses